InternRobotics/Aether/README.md

 :partying_face: **NEWS**:

+- *Jun.3rd 2025:* [DeepVerse](https://github.com/SOTAMak1r/DeepVerse) is released!
+It is a 4D auto-regressive world model.
+Check it out!
 - *Mar.31st 2025:* The Gradio demo is available!
 You can deploy locally or experience Aether online on Hugging Face.
 - *Mar.28th 2025:* AetherV1 is released!
 Model checkpoints, paper, website, and inference code are all available.